-On the occasion of the International Women’s Day on 8 March, the Geneva Centre for Human Rights Advancement and Global Dialogue will hold a virtual event to celebrate the commitment, the courage and the determination of millions of ordinary women and men who do extraordinary things in order to promote a society based on gender equality and respect for women’s rights, who #ChooseToChallenge stereotypes, fight bias and broaden perceptions.
-Beyond this, the event aims to honour women who are the true architects of society, to promote their empowerment for them to play a crucial role in shaping the world and in building a better future for all.
+On the occasion of the International Women’s Day on 8 March, the Geneva Centre for Human Rights Advancement and Global Dialogue held a virtual event to celebrate the commitment, the courage and the determination of millions of ordinary women and men who do extraordinary things in order to promote a society based on gender equality and respect for women’s rights, who #ChooseToChallenge stereotypes, fight bias and broaden perceptions.
+Beyond this, the event aimed to honour women who are the true architects of society, to promote their empowerment for them to play a crucial role in shaping the world and in building a better future for all.

 Bailey Leuschen (United States of America) is the Director for Programs & Impact at Girl Up, an Initiative of the United Nations Foundation that has trained and mentored 75,000 teenage girls and college women around the world to be effective changemakers for social good.
 She is passionate and committed to women and girls’ social, political, and economic inclusion at home and abroad.
 Bailey’s professional portfolio has spanned the Americas, Europe, Africa, Asia, and the Middle East, including projects for gender equality, democratic governance, impactful civil society, and LGBTQI rights.
 Bailey is a graduate of the London School of Economics.